tnc1997/gulp-utils/libraries/gulp-core-build-tsc/README.md

 ## TscTask

 ### Description
-This task invokes tsc on a package using a consumer-specified `tsconfig.json` on a package.
+This task invokes tsc on a package, using a consumer-specified `tsconfig.json`.

 ### Usage
 ```javascript